agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 --train_shards=1 --validation_shards=1 --num_threads=1
 </pre>

-We have told the script where to find the input files, and labels, and it will create a file containing all training images <code>train-00000-of-00001</code> and another containing all validation images <code>validation-00000-of-00001</code> in TensorFlow format.
+We have told the script where to find the input files, and labels, and it will create a file containing all training images <code>train-00000-of-00001</code> and another containing all validation images <code>validation-00000-of-00001</code> in TensorFlow TFRecord format.
 We can now use these to train and validate our model.

 Now change back up to the top-level directory:
 <pre>